 This grant program will prioritize:

-- Research on crops with limited access to other research funds. - Projects with an outreach plan describing how activities or outcomes meaningfully involve, inform, or benefit underserved agricultural producers, such as: - Emerging farmers, including women, veterans, persons with disabilities, American Indian or Alaskan Natives, members of a community of color, young farmers, and farmers who are lesbian, gay, bisexual, transgender, queer, intersex, or asexual (LGBTQIA+). - Rural communities with limited economic opportunities.
+- Research on crops with limited access to other research funds. - Projects with an outreach plan describing how activities or outcomes meaningfully involve or inform farmers or rural communities with limited economic opportunities.

 How to apply